dgbrt-io/dagobert-old/README.md

 Platform
 --------------
-Dagobert is based on Java Enterprise Edition 6. (http://www.oracle.com/technetwork/java/javaee/tech/index.html) I'm using JBoss Enterprise Application Platform 6.1.0 to run this app.
+Dagobert is based on Java Enterprise Edition 7. (http://www.oracle.com/technetwork/java/javaee/tech/index.html) I'm using WildFly 8.0 (former JBoss AS) to run this app.

 Special thanks
 --------------